OnceRobert/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/test/java/com/parkinglot/TestCase.md

 When fetch the car,
 Then return the parked car.

-[] Case3
+[X] Case3
 Given a parking lot with two parked cars, a standard parking boy, and two parking tickets,
 When fetch the car twice,
 Then return the right car with each ticket

 [] Case4
-Given a parking lot, a standard parking boy, and a wrong paking ticket
+Given a parking lot, a standard parking boy, and a wrong parking ticket
 When fetch the car
 Then return nothing with error message "Unrecognized parking ticket."